Use AI to Amplify

 The Full Story

-How My Socratic Questioning Approach Inspired ChatGPT’s New Study Mode
+How My Socratic Questioning Approach Helped Inspire ChatGPT’s New Study Mode

 Spring 2024: Interviews with Writers and Educators